-If you are breastfeeding and you are concerned that your baby may have reflux, you should speak with your public health nurse.
+If you are breastfeeding and you are concerned that your baby may have reflux, you should speak with your PHN.

 Formula feeding and reflux

-If your baby is on infant formula, speak to your public health nurse to make sure that they are taking the correct amount of formula for their age - that you are not giving them too much.
+If your baby is on infant formula, speak to your PHN.
+Make sure that your baby is taking the correct amount of formula for their age - that you are not giving them too much.

 To help their symptoms, try: